Part I - General information applicable to all priority entitlement types

 Hiring organizations must:

 When a hiring manager has begun the assessment of candidates or wishes to appoint from an established pool, the assessment of a person with a priority entitlement should be carried out as quickly as possible.
 The hiring manager should take the duration of the person's priority entitlement into consideration to ensure they are assessed in a timely manner and to avoid adversely impacting the person’s entitlement for appointment ahead of others, if qualified.
-This discretion applies to all opportunities, including those that would constitute a promotion.
+This discretion applies to all positions, including those that would constitute a promotion.

 1.5.6 Priority feedback results